When you’re traveling with a baby or toddler, having the right gear can make or break your trip.

 It’s a pain having to eat every meal with your baby on your lap because you don’t have a high chair.
 Unfortunately, you can’t always rely on restaurants providing them.

-Obviously, it’s not practical to bring your baby’s usual high chair with you, but a compact, foldable travel high chair may be just what you need to make mealtimes easy and enjoyable during your trip.
+Obviously, it’s not practical to bring your baby’s usual high chair with you, but a compact, foldable portable high chair may be just what you need to make mealtimes easy and enjoyable during your trip.

 Travel high chairs are designed to be lightweight and portable, and many come with a bag or carrying case for easy transportation.